Washington Jewish Week: Circulation

 As of March 2, 2011, the paper's website states that it has a paid circulation that reaches more than 30,000 readers, although an article in another paper, The Forward, published on that same date, estimates the circulation to be 10,000.
 In 2010 it won an award in a category for newspapers with circulations under 15,000.

 Under former editor Debra Rubin, the WJW initiated an "aggressive foray" into social networking sites such as Facebook and Twitter in an effort to attract younger readers.
 While some other papers are making the move to solely online projects, Rubin said the paper is "not moving away from our print edition by any means.
 We're just trying to supplement our print edition."

 Content

-The paper has both a hard-copy and online version, with sections identified online including News, Jewish World, Beltway, Commentary, Arts, Mishmash, Blogs, Jewish Life, and Features.
+The paper has both a hard-copy and online version, with sections identified online including News, Opinion, Arts & Culture, People, Podcasts, Obituaries and Special Sections.

 News

-News stories on the web edition are divided into four categories: Local, National, Mideast, and International.
+News stories on the web edition are divided into five categories: Local, National, Israel, World and Synagogue Spotlight.